 Science Advising

-If you have a medical issue or personal problem that is affecting your academic life, come see us as soon as possible!
 Don't wait for exams.
 Our advisors can connect you with resources to help you cope with extenuating circumstances.
-We can also help you with general inquiries like applying for a minor, taking a term off, Faculty level requirements, taking summer courses, determining if you're eligible to graduate, and more.
+We can also help you with general inquiries like applying for a minor, taking a term off, Faculty level requirements, taking summer courses, graduation eligibility, and more.

 What should I do before visiting Science Advising?

-What types of questions can't you answer?
+What types of questions can and can't we answer?

 Talk to an Advisor